JeffersonLab/iguana/doc/doxygen/mainpage.md

     - call @link iguana::Algorithm::Start() `Start()` @endlink if you will be using individual `hipo::bank` objects (_e.g._, if you are using `clas12root`)
     - call @link iguana::Algorithm::Start(hipo::banklist&) `Start(hipo::banklist&)` @endlink if you use `hipo::banklist`
         - **Tip:** `hipo::banklist` users may use @link iguana::AlgorithmSequence `AlgorithmSequence` @endlink to help run a _sequence_ of algorithms
+        - **Tip:** You can use @link iguana::tools::GetBankIndex @endlink to get the index of a bank within a `hipo::banklist`; this is meant for banks that you _read_ from a HIPO file.
+For banks that are _created_ by Iguana creator algorithms, see below for more suitable methods
 - for `Run`:
     - call specialized `Run` functions, which act on individual `hipo::bank` objects and are unique for each algorithm; users of `clas12root` versions _newer_ than `1.8.6` should use this
     - call @link iguana::Algorithm::Run(hipo::banklist&) const `Run(hipo::banklist&)` @endlink if you use `hipo::banklist`
+    - **Note:** Internally, `Run` functions typically call **Action Functions**, which are described in the next section.
 - the `Stop` function is the same for either case

 The `Run` function should be called on every event; the general consequence, that is, how the user should handle the algorithm's results, depends on the